 Each team may submit up to two runs.
 NIST will evaluate all submitted runs.

 A run will comprise exactly one file per summary, where the name of each summary file is the ID of its document set.
 Please include a file for each summary, even if the file is empty.
 Each file will be read and assessed as a plain text file, so no special characters or markups are allowed.
 The files must be in a directory whose name should be the concatenation of the Team ID and a number (1-2) for the run.
 (For example, if the Team ID is "SYSX" then the directory name for the first run should be "SYSX1".)
 Please package the directory in a tarfile and gzip the tarfile before submitting it to NIST.

-NIST will post the test data on the TAC Summarization web site on June 22, 2010 and results must be submitted to NIST by 11:59 p.m.
-(EDT) on July 6, 2010.
+LDC will release the test data on July 1, 2011 and results must be submitted to NIST by 11:59 p.m.
+(EDT) on July 17, 2011.
+Teams will need to use their TAC 2011 Team ID and Team Password to submit results through the TAC 2011 Summarization web page.
 Results are submitted to NIST using an automatic submission procedure.
 Details about the submission procedure will be emailed to the firstname.lastname@example.org mailing list before the test data is released.
 At that time, NIST will release a routine that checks for common errors in submission files including such things as invalid ID, missing summaries, etc. Participants may wish to check their runs with this script before submitting them to NIST because the automatic submission procedure will reject the submission if the script detects any errors.

 All summaries will first be truncated to 100 words.
 NIST will then manually evaluate each submitted summary for: